 Richard Krieger concentrates his practice in estate planning, probate estate and trust administration, wealth preservation and asset protection strategies, wealth transfer and business succession planning, private foundations, and charitable giving.
 He also advises clients on estate, gift, and generation-skipping transfer tax issues.

-Richard has extensive experience in drafting and implementing wills, revocable and irrevocable trusts, family holding companies, grantor trusts, residence trusts, private family foundations and charitable remainder and charitable lead trusts for his clients and for other professionals in the accounting, financial planning and legal fields.
+Richard has extensive experience in drafting and implementing wills, revocable and irrevocable trusts, family holding companies, grantor trusts, residence trusts, private family foundations, and charitable remainder and lead trusts for his clients and for other professionals in the accounting, financial planning, and legal fields.

-Richard represents middle income to high-net worth individuals and families, closely-held business owners and executives of publicly traded companies, and he has vast experience counseling and planning for their unique situations involving a broad range of personal and family needs and intentions.
+Richard represents middle income and high-net worth individuals and families, closely held business owners, and publicly traded company executives and has vast experience counseling and planning for their unique situations involving a broad range of personal and family needs and intentions.
 He also represents individual and corporate executors and trustees in estate and trust administration matters, as well as beneficiaries of estates and trusts.

 - Duke University, A.B., 1987

 - University at Buffalo School of Law, J.D., 1990